Aseelcoder/odoo-analytics-pipeline/README.md

 An end-to-end automated ETL pipeline to extract CRM and Sales data from **Odoo 19**, transform it using **Python**, and load it into **PostgreSQL** for real-time visualization in **Apache Superset**.

+## Odoo ERP Setup & Data Entry
+The journey started by configuring Odoo 19 to generate the source data:

+* Product Management: Created master data for products (e.g., Laptops,..) with defined costs and sales prices.

+* CRM Workflow: Simulated a real-world sales cycle by creating opportunities (e.g., Ahmed Ali's opportunity).

+* Pipeline Stages: Organized leads into stages: New -> Qualified -> Laptop Inquiry -> Won.

+* Database: Odoo stores this operational data in its internal PostgreSQL tables.

 ## 🛠️ Project Workflow
 The pipeline is designed to handle operational data and convert it into analytical insights through three main stages: